ceph/ceph/doc/install/hardware-recommendations.rst

 |              | Network        |  2x 1GB Ethernet NICs              |
 +--------------+----------------+------------------------------------+

-.. important:: If you are running an OSD with a single disk, create a partition for your volume storage that is separate from the partition containing the OS.
+.. tip:: If you are running an OSD with a single disk, create a partition for your volume storage that is separate from the partition containing the OS.
 Generally, we recommend separate disks for the OS and the volume storage.